 EDF ushered in a science-based method to restore healthy oceans

-Today, a new system — called catch shares — is transforming the way commercial fisheries are managed.
+Today, a new system of sustainable fishing— called catch shares — is transforming the way commercial fisheries are managed.

-Thanks in part to EDF's advocacy, 65% of the fish caught in the U.S. waters are now managed under catch shares.
+Thanks in part to EDF's advocacy, 65% of the fish caught in the U.S. waters are now managed sustainably.
 The result: Growing fish populations and fresher seafood.

 Scientifically valid results were key

 Our experts proposed this new method nearly two decades ago.
 This incentives-based system had restored dozens of fisheries worldwide, yet there was no scientific proof that it worked.